shirotamaki/yazawa/README.md

 # YAZAWA

-Yazawa will give you about consultation.
+Yazawa will give you some advice.

 ## Installation